smartcrib/password-scrambler-ws/README.md

     - **sudo udevadm trigger** #applies the new rule immediately even on plugged devices
 16. add user 'scrib' to plugdev group so that it can read and write to Scramblers
     - **sudo adduser scrib plugdev**
+17. you can now test functionality of your S-CRIB Scrambler - see steps at the bottom of this manual
-17. now we need to install all Python dependences:
+18. now we need to install all Python dependences:
     - **sudo apt-get install python-crypto**
-    - **sudo apt-get install**
     - **sudo apt-get install python-dev**
     - **sudo pip install gevent**
     - **sudo pip install bottle**
-18. also register the initialisation scripts so they are run after boot automatically
+19. also register the initialisation scripts so they are run after boot automatically
     - **sudo update-rc.d scribrestfull defaults**
     - **sudo update-rc.d scribmanager defaults**
     - **sudo update-rc.d scribrestfull enable**
     - **sudo update-rc.d scribmanager enable**
-19. now you can start the service manually:
+20. now you can start the service manually:
     - **sudo /etc/init.d/scribrestfull start**
     - **sudo /etc/init.d/scribmanager start**

 Enabling HTTPS
 ==============
-20. Install a web server that supports HTTPS
+21. Install a web server that supports HTTPS
     - **sudo apt-get install python-cherrypy3**
-21. Install OpenSSL for Python
+22. Install OpenSSL for Python
     - **sudo apt-get install python-openssl**
-22. Create a certificate and a private key - the command will ask you for some details - we show input for our test
+23. Create a certificate and a private key - the command will ask you for some details - we show input for our test
     - **sudo openssl req -new -x509 -keyout scrambler.pem -out scrambler.pem -days 3650 -nodes**
     -   Country Name (2 letter code) [AU]:GB
     -   State or Province Name (full name) [Some-State]:Cambridgesire